-I’m a big fan of reusing things—I usually buy a big bowl’s worth of pine cones from a local shop and add them to a big bowl.
+I’m a big fan of reusing things—I usually buy scented pine cones from a local shop and add them to a big punch bowl or basket.
 Sometimes I will wrap a small amount of garland or a ribbon around the bowl as well.
-I add two red Caspari candles* for the finishing touch and there you have it!
+I add two red Caspari candles for the finishing touch and there you have it!
 This will last the entire holiday season and, if properly stored, the pine cones can be used again.

 Focus on meaning

 We decorate our tree only with meaningful pieces to us.
 Whether they are old ornaments (from my family or my husband’s) or newer ones (gifts from friends, an ornament for each year of my child’s life), each ornament has a special meaning and is not merely a placeholder.
-Last year I received two very special ornaments from my godmother—my grandmother gave them to her.
-While my godmother’s tree has all the same style of ornament (like the ones she gave me), our tree is always more diverse.
-It’s nevertheless so special and beautiful to me, because our “theme” is sentimentality, and that is what makes our tree perfect.
+A few years ago, I received two very special ornaments from my godmother—my grandmother gave them to her.
+While my godmother’s tree has all the same style of ornament (like the ones she gave me), our tree is always more diverse (you can see her tree here).
+Despite the lack of coherence in style of ornament, because our “theme” is sentimentality, everything goes together.
+That is what makes our tree perfect to me.